Dungloe: Tourism

 The town attracts tourists during July and August when the annual Mary From Dungloe International Festival takes place.
 It was founded in the 1960s and it has attracted 'special guests' over the years including Daniel O'Donnell, Cliff Richard, Gay Byrne and Sharon Shannon.
 Dungloe Bay and its surrounding hills have also attracted tourists to Dungloe.
 There is also a festival dedicated to the socialist writer Peadar O'Donnell in Dungloe each autumn.
 A little to the north of the town is the site of the ancient church of Templecrone.

-Dungloe Catholic Church, usually known locally as 'the Chapel'.

 Transport

 The town is serviced by a regional Bus Éireann route and several TFI Local Link routes, as well as a number of private bus companies, both of which provide a link to national Bus Éireann routes through Donegal Town and Letterkenny, and to the north of the county and Derry also.

 In 1903, the town was linked, through Dungloe railway station, to the Londonderry and Lough Swilly Railway.
 However, the station was closed on 3 June 1940 as part of a process that saw the closure of all railways in the county.
 The company continued to provide coach services to the town via the Lough Swilly Bus Company in the aftermath of the closure of the railways; however, this ended in April 2014.